Programs and Services Overview

-Safe Space means having all of the intangible things that create stability in one’s life, from knowing that the people in your life will be there for you, to having milk in the fridge and food in your belly.
-Last year alone, homeless youth spent over 22,000 hours inside p:ear’s doors, with a daily average of 45 youth. p:ear served over 12,000 meals last year, provided numerous bus tickets, haircuts, community networking opportunities, referral services for clothing, counseling and mental and physical healthcare.
+Safe Space means having all of the things that create stability in one’s life, from having stable mentors, to having milk in the fridge and food in your belly.
+Last year alone, homeless youth spent over 22,900 hours inside p:ear’s doors, with a daily average of 54 youth sharing over 13,650 meals together. p:ear youth receive a broad range of support and guidance from staff to meet their needs from bus tickets, and haircuts, to community networking opportunities, referral services for clothing, job training, counseling and mental and physical healthcare.

 p:ear instills a curiosity that creates life-long learners.
 While p:ear’s education program supports youth pursuing their GED through individualized support, academic counseling and instruction, we also offer youth experiential learning of the core competencies through project learning.
 We explore a living literacy, decide our physical, biological and ecological place in the world, discern how we relate to other people or how we measure and quantify everything from a star to a recipe for apple pie. p:ear also helps seek financial aid and scholarships for those wishing to continue their educational journey.

 Art and music can leave words behind and communicate directly to, and with, the heart.
 Art builds bridges between people, ideas, and cultures. p:ear’s Arts and Culture program brings music, art, theater and movement into the lives of youth creating opportunites for them to develop emotional, motor and cognitive skills through workshops, cultural events, and one on one instruction.
 We believe that the enriching qualities of the arts are powerful and important and that all of us deserve beauty and depth in our lives. p:ear also works with youth who seek a career in the arts by helping to create a portfolio and pursing higher education in the arts.